Cheryl D. Miller: Writing

 Published on Medium in 2020 as part of Future of Design in Higher Education after watching Miller present at IIT Institute of Design, Eugene Korsunskiy writes about their experience listening to Miller share her views about contemporary graphic design elements that symbolize racism and oppression."I would like to retire the Paul Rand look.
 I would like to retire mid-century Helvetica.
 I want to retire flush left.
 I want to retire rag right.
 I want to retire white space.
-I want to retire the Swiss grid… It is the look of my oppressor… a mid-century era when it wasn’t easy to enter the NY marketplace as a Black designer.
+I want to retire the Swiss grid… It is the look of my oppressor… a mid-century era when it wasn't easy to enter the NY marketplace as a Black designer.
 When I see that look, the only thing it says to me is, "You cannot enter.
 You don't belong.
-You're not good enough."
+You're not good enough."Miller's second book publication, HERE: Where the Black Designers Are, was released in October 2024.
+It is a historical memoir of a life in advocacy and her journey to answer the question: "Where are the Black designers?"
+This work integrates historical investigation and an urgent call for justice and recognition for Black designers.
+It "contributes to the decolonization of graphic design's historical canon by claiming and reclaiming Black contributions to the field."
+The book concludes with an excerpt from Miller's commencement speech to the RISD class of 2022.
+In her own words: "Be better than the history I've traveled through and make your history far more inclusive and welcoming for everyone to encounter."

 Design

 In 1984, Miller moved to New York City with her husband, and until 2000, ran her own design studio, Cheryl D. Miller Design Inc. Some of the clients included BET, Chase, Time Inc., and American Express.
 Her personal work was acquired by Stanford University Libraries.
 She is further collected at The Poster House, New York, and The Design Museum, The Hague.
 In 1992, Miller was commissioned by NASA to create the poster for Dr. Mae Jeminson.
-America's first African American woman astronaut.
+America's first African-American woman astronaut.

-Available on YouTube, Miller reflects on your long career as a designer.
+Available on YouTube, Miller reflects on her long career as a designer.
 She showcases pieces from her portfolio that are now part of Stanford University's Special Collections and Archives.

 On April 3, 2021, Miller was an expert guest on the Design Dedux podcast, where she spoke about gender and race equality in graphic design.

+Miller hosted the "AIGA 2024 MARGINS" conference, featuring speakers from various industry leaders in the field of higher education.

+As of 2025, Miller's contribution to the design industry, specifically her work toward mobilizing for racial equality, has been featured in Meggs' The History of Graphic Design (7th ed.).

+She is further noted as a pioneering graphic designer, educator, and advocate for diversity in the design industry by the Graphic Artists Guild.
+As such, the upcoming 17th edition of the Graphic Artists Guild Handbook: Pricing & Ethical Guidelines, "scheduled for release in Fall 2025, will be dedicated to Dr. Miller, celebrating her remarkable contributions to our field."